-During the novel coronavirus outbreak, a lot of information has come our way in a very short time.
+During the novel coronavirus outbreak, a lot of information came our way.

 On this page, we will provide links to solid information from reliable, trustworthy sources.

 If you want to know more, begin with these resources:

 Another great resource is the Penn State Extension.
 Visit this link to get a recipe for a homemade sanitizer, and you’ll see many other items to interest you in their online newsletter.
 You can subscribe for free if you choose. https://extension.psu.edu/make-your-own-sanitizing-solution

 Here is a link to the Penn State Extension Health and Wellness newsletter.
 Click on these words.